-David D. Grafton (dgrafton@hartfordinternational.edu) Hossein Kamaly (hkamaly@hartfordinternational.edu) Wednesdays, 7:00-10:00 Hybrid Synchronous
+David D. Grafton (dgrafton@hartfordinternational.edu)

+Hossein Kamaly (hartfordinternational.edu)

+Mondays, 5:00-7:00

+Synchronous (in person and remote)

 TH-513 MAIRS Core Course description:

 Explores how faith communities move from the text to practices with the use of structured beliefs and traditions, approaches and doctrines.
 This course is taught in a multi-faith classroom, with faculty of different faith traditions, and it builds knowledge and skills for study within a multifaith setting.